smartmind-team/thanosql-docs/docs/en/index.md

 ## **Definition of ThanoSQL**

-ThanoSQL is an integrated platform that is capable of [query](https://en.wikipedia.org/wiki/Query) and AI (artificial intelligence) modeling both structured and unstructured data with only SQL.
-You can apply the functions of RDB (Relational Database), AI, and Big Data Platform within one platform and significantly reduce inefficiencies that occur during AI-based digital transformation.
+ThanoSQL is an integrated platform that is capable of [query](https://en.wikipedia.org/wiki/Query) and AI (artificial intelligence) modeling both structured and unstructured data with only ^^SQL^^.
+You can apply the functions of ^^RDB (Relational Database)^^, AI, and Big Data Platform within one platform and significantly reduce inefficiencies that occur during AI-based digital transformation.

 !!! tip ""
     Free experience of ThanoSQL features during the 3-month promotion period (June 1-August 31, 2022).

 [Try for free](https://www.thanosql.ai){.md-button .md-button--primary}